gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 The windmill on Dockety's back began to rotate faster and faster until it was just a blur.
-For one irrational moment Maddy wondered what would happen if she stuck her hand into it, but then Dockety ran straight at one of the hauler bots.
+For one irrational moment Maddy wondered what would happen if she stuck her paw into it, but then Dockety ran straight at one of the hauler bots.
 Step step step *up* onto the bot.
 It flung itself into the air and then they were flying.